go-vela/community/proposals/2021/12-27_pipeline-secret-security.md

 <!-- Answer here -->

 * This addresses a very key security issue: pipelines that execute on pull requests can be manipulated to expose secrets -- even on forked repositories.
-By adding a signature, malicious edits to `.vela.yml` would never get the chance to run.
+By adding verification, malicious edits to `.vela.yml` would never get the chance to run.
 * The added level of security to our pipelines will be more attractive to users with highly sensitive information.
 As Vela expands, the likelihood that it will be utilized in an organization that practices the repo fork workflow will greatly increase.

 2. If this is a redesign or refactor, what issues exist in the current implementation?